ASTRO logo

 Facts for Kids

-Wolfgang Pauli was an influential Austrian physicist who made groundbreaking contributions to quantum mechanics and is best known for the Pauli Exclusion Principle.
+Wolfgang Pauli was an Austrian theoretical physicist known for his groundbreaking work in quantum physics, particularly the Pauli Exclusion Principle.

 main image